TarsCloud/TarsDocs_en/dev/tarsjava/tars-tutorials.md

 #### Client interface file compilation

-Modify the tars2java plugin dependency of pom.xml:
+Next, we need to use the tars-maven-plugin to generate client service interface code.
+Modify the tars2java plugin dependency of pom.xml as follows.
+Note that `<servant> </ servant>` is set to true.

 ```xml
 <!--tars2java plugin-->